niphoenixo/OpenTracker/README.md

 ## Solution 1 : With Laravel/Lumen, Mysql

 The source code is already present.
-They have aready achive some benchmark.
+David bakr & team have aready achive some benchmark.
-But what we can do,  we can enhance this application as per our need;

 **summary of Source code**